 Their little Margo would wake up in the middle of the night and see them across the room and cry and think it was time to get up and woke other people in the house up.
 And they left early.
 They were sleep deprived, crabby, no fun to be around.
 And so they went home and I called her and I said, you know, we’ve, we’ve got to figure this out because number one, I want you to be able to come home with your baby and spend several nights at my house.
 And number two, we can’t be the only ones on this planet with this problem.
 Right.

 Not serious.
 We got serious about inventing slumber pod together.
 And, um, we, we launched the product a little over three years ago.

 Yes, yes.
-And it sounds like an absolute game changer because, um, you know, I’ve been in this business as a sleep consultant now for, um, over seven years.
+And it sounds like the BEST baby sleep travel bed out there and an absolute game changer because, um, you know, I’ve been in this business as a sleep consultant now for, um, over seven years.
 And I can tell you that for, you know, I guess the first four years of that, um, before your product was even around, um, people would ask me all the time, what do I do when I’m going to, you know, my mom’s house for the holidays, or, you know, my mother-in-law for, you know, Thanksgiving or over the summer.
 And we all have to sleep in the same room and before your product came out, my answer was always, oh gosh, well, that’s really sucky

 And they know that you are right there and they’re aware, they know they don’t know what to do with themselves because your presence is so inherently distracting.
 That’s what can cause so many problems that night, right.
 Where a baby is just up and doesn’t know what to do with themselves.
 And if you’re stuck in one room, it’s not like you can go escape somewhere.
 You know, especially if you’re in a one bedroom hotel, I guess you can go all hide in the bathroom.